hsnlab/escape/pox/ext/doc/source/index.rst

 Setup a Virtual environment (optional)
 ++++++++++++++++++++++++++++++++++++++

-ESCAPEv2 also support Python-based virtual environment in order to setup a different Python version/interpreter for ESCAPEv2 or to separate dependent packages from globally installed Python.
+ESCAPEv2 also supports Python-based virtual environment in order to setup a different Python version or even a different interpreter (not recommended) for ESCAPEv2 or to separate dependent packages from system-wide Python.

-To setup a virtual environment based on `virtualenv <https://virtualenv.readthedocs.org/en/latest/>`_ Python package with a standalone CPython 2.7.10 interpreter run the following script:
+To setup a virtual environment based on `virtualenv <https://virtualenv.readthedocs.org/en/latest/>`__ Python package with a standalone CPython 2.7.10 interpreter run the following script:

 .. code-block:: bash